omarcostahamido/PVM/README.md

                  Default port is 8001
 ```

 On the control machine first edit the [max-init.txt](https://github.com/omarcostahamido/PVM/blob/main/max-init.txt) file.
 For each Pi device add a numbered line with the video filename, ip, and port.
+By default, we use port 8001 to receive UDP for our main display.
+8002 is used for additional displays.
 As in:

 ```
 1, jellyfish720.mp4 192.168.1.108 8001;
+2, jellyfish720.mp4 192.168.1.108 8002;
 ```

 Then proceed to launch the main control interface: `pvm.maxproj`.
 The `pvm.maxpat` patch should automatically open.